 There are also a ton of plugins that you can use to optimize your website for speed, image compression, spam capture, social shares and thousands more.

-- Google!
-You will want a connection to Google so that every time you publish a blog post, you can link it to Google using their Google Search Console, which will have the bots crawl your page and let people find it on the internet. (link)
+You will want a connection to Google so that every time you publish a blog post, you can link it to Google using their Google Search Console (GSC).

 Google Analytics gives you the data from your website traffic so that you can monitor how many visitors you are getting and where they are coming from and where they go on your site.